Zeo666/AllTheRoles/README.md

 If they are both among the last 3 players, they win.\
 In order to so, they gain access to a private chat, only visible by them in between meetings.\
 However, they can also win with their respective team, hence why the Lovers do not know the role of the other lover.

+The lovers have a second win condition: The lover that dies due to their partner being killed will become the Avenger in the next round.\
+The Avenger needs to kill the player responsbible for their lovers death for both Lovers to win. \
+The Avenger will initially spawn in a vent and will be invisible to everyone until they come within a certain distance of their target.\
+An arrow will indicate to their target that the Avenger is coming for them.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|